rishi18-SAIT/movie-watchlist/README.md

 🔗 API Key

-The app uses OMDb API to fetch movie details.
+The app uses OMDb API.
 Replace the API key in src/utils/api.js if needed:

 const API_KEY = "YOUR_OMDB_API_KEY";